BDNF, Your Brain, And Pain - How Chemicals In Your Body Can Contribute To Low Back Pain

 The Link Between BDNF And Inflammation

-When inflammation levels are high in the body, BDNF tends not to be produced as much, while BDNF has been found to play an important reciprocal role in regulating inflammation levels in the brain.
-The production of BDNF is highly regulated in the body and there can be a lot of variation in levels between one person and another.
+On the flip side, BDNF plays an important role in regulating inflammation levels in the brain.
+The production of BDNF is highly regulated in the body and there can be a lot of variation in how high the BDNF levels are between different people.

 The Link Between BDNF, Inflammation, and Back Pain